JurgenR/aioslsk/docs/source/MESSAGES.rst

 PrivateChatMessageAck (Code 23)
 -------------------------------

-Acknowledge we have received a private message
+Acknowledge we have received a private message after receiving a :ref:`PrivateChatMessage`

 :Code: 23 (0x17)
+:Status: USED
 :Send:
    1. **uint32**: chat_id